 - Exercises that unite body and mind, such as yoga or tai chi

-Physical exercise is more than just a matter of losing weight and getting in shape.
+Physical exercise is more than just a matter of getting in shape.
 It’s a way to recover a naturally induced sense of energy and joy by challenging your body in healthy ways.
-As a result of the neurological damage caused by addiction, many addicts are unable to experience pleasure without the euphoric rush of a drug-induced high.
-This state, called anhedonia, may be reversed through fitness activities that make you feel invigorated and refreshed.
+Chronic substance use leaves many people with a state known as anhedonia, or an inability to feel real joy.4 This may be reversed through fitness activities that make you feel invigorated and refreshed.

-According to Sports Medicine, physical exercise encourages the release of neurotransmitters like serotonin, dopamine and norepinephrine — the same brain chemicals that are affected by drugs like cocaine, meth, heroin and alcohol.
-By stimulating the natural production of these neurotransmitters, exercise can elevate your mood and restore your energy without the devastating effects of drugs.
+Physical exercise encourages the release of neurotransmitters like serotonin, dopamine and norepinephrine — the same brain chemicals that are affected by drugs like cocaine, meth, heroin and alcohol.5 By stimulating the natural production of these neurotransmitters, exercise can elevate your mood and restore your energy without the devastating effects of drugs.
 At the same time, getting fit can restore your self-esteem as you build strength and endurance.

 Comprehensive rehab programs incorporate time for physical activities like strength training, hiking, swimming and yoga.
 These activities also facilitate the detox process, helping your body release toxins and rebuild itself on a stronger foundation.